damerell/crawl/README.md

 of ways to do so.
 For a detailed guide to the crawl workflow, look at the [contributor's guide](crawl-ref/docs/develop/contribution-process.md).

+In the (unlikely) event that you want to contribute to Stoat Soup, you are welcome to submit patches but you MUST NOT use any form of generative "AI" / LLM (such as "Claude" or "Copilot").

 ### Reporting bugs

 At any time, there will be bugs -- finding and reporting them is a great help.
 Many of the online servers host the regularly updated development version.
-Bugs should be reported to [our bug tracker](https://crawl.develz.org/mantis/) - if you can verify they are present in vanilla Stone Soup.
+If you find a bug while playing Stoat Soup, please [report it](https://github.com/damerell/crawl/issues).
+Please don't report our bugs to Stone Soup unless you really can reproduce them there.

 ### Map making
 Crawl creates levels by combining many hand-made (but often randomised) maps, known as *vaults*.
 Making them is fun and